Matt Gilks

 Matthew Gilks (born 4 June 1982) is a former professional footballer who played as a goalkeeper.
-He is goalkeeping coach for Bolton Wanderers, the last team he played for.

-He played for Blackpool, Burnley, Norwich City, Rochdale, Rangers, Wigan Athletic, Shrewsbury Town, Scunthorpe United, Lincoln City, Fleetwood Town, and Bolton Wanderers.
+He played for Blackpool, Burnley, Norwich City, Rochdale, Rangers, Wigan Athletic, Shrewsbury Town, Scunthorpe United, Lincoln City, Fleetwood Town and Bolton Wanderers.

 Born in England, he qualified to represent Scotland.
 He was first selected for the Scotland national team in August 2010 and made his international debut in August 2012.

 Club career

 Rochdale

 Born in Rochdale, Greater Manchester, where he started out with Heyside Juniors, Gilks joined Rochdale at the age of 13.
 He was promoted from their youth team in 2001.
 After being coached by Fred Barber, he eventually replaced Neil Edwards in the first team, becoming a regular starter.
 He made a total of 198 appearances for the club in league and cup competitions, and by the time he was 24, he was the longest-serving player at Rochdale.
 Being an Oldham Athletic fan growing up, and living about a mile from Boundary Park, he states Andy Rhodes and Jon Hallworth as his heroes.